Callback Profiles

 Callback Profile Creation

 You can create a callback profile tailored to your specific requirements.
 A callback profile offers a set of common options including the HTTP method to send the updates to your designated endpoint.
 The interface provides the flexibility to add additional HTTP headers to be included in the callback for validation purposes as well as for Basic and Advanced Authentication.
-All callbacks sent from kaleyra.io to our endpoint are encrypted in transit using TLS, to ensure content security further, you can encrypt the callback information as per your preferences.
+All callbacks sent from the Kaleyra platform to our endpoint are encrypted in transit using TLS, to ensure content security further, you can encrypt the callback information as per your preferences.
 Further, you can configure specific attributes within each callback profile to receive the desired information at your endpoint.

 The Callback Profiles user interface simplifies the creation of channel- or purposes-specific callback profiles, such as those for receiving messages or template status updates.
 The interface provides a list of relevant attributes you can receive back at your endpoint based on the selected channel and the events.
 You can select and incorporate all or just a part of these attributes into the callback profile effortlessly.